-Or, if you've left the picnic basket at home, this northern tip of the new Mazatlan not only has a number of inexpensive traditional Mexican seafood palapa restaurants, but has become a hotbed of new restaurants like Roy's, The Last Drop, and Looney Bean Coffee, the traditionally popular Mr. Lionso and the Asian-Fusion Karma Kitchen.
+Or, if you've left the picnic basket at home, this northern tip of the new Mazatlan not only has a number of inexpensive traditional Mexican seafood palapa restaurants, but has become a hotbed of new restaurants like Roy's, The Last Drop, and Looney Bean Coffee and the traditionally popular Mr. Lionso Playa Bruja.
 On wavy days these beaches are very popular with surfers and body boarders!

 Video of Body Boarding & Surfing at Playa Bruja in Mazatlan

 At the very end of the boulevard a rocky tidepool shelf juts out into the waves, forming a protected cove.
 It is widely believed that this is the best shore fishing spot in The Pearl of The Pacific.
 That information is accurate -- half a dozen lanchas are usually pulled up on the rocky beach, while just off shore divers hunt for oysters in the clear, calm sheltered waters.
 Playa Bruja even offers horseback riding with Gingers Bilingual Horses!

 Take any Cerritos bus north from the Golden Zone - Zona Dorada and enjoy Playa Bruja and Playa Cerritos, two of the most beautiful and isolated Mazatlan beaches.

 Playa El Verde Camacho Mazatlan Beach Guide recommended Information about this unique beach and Sinaloa ecological reserve, home to the Ridley Turtle!